andrewgrimm/tyro/README.md

+## Instructions
+- This app will run with the normal npm install/start/test/lint
+- I think I spent more than 2hrs on this.
+I have never implemented an infinite loading hook before so it was a thoroughly enjoyable exercise - the api key is hardcoded in the files so the requests should work as is. - I was not able to get the intersection observer triggering in the tests which was a disappointment for me.

 ## Task for the candidate
 Create a single-page web application - Getflix - that allows a user to enter criteria into a search input field and display matching titles on the page.
 For each search result, show the title, the poster, and year it released.
 Clicking on a title should bring up a detailed view of the title - plot, cast, etc.